Sean-Mc-Mahon/ms2-seanmcmahon-digital-design/README.md

 ![Various Devices](https://github.com/Sean-Mc-Mahon/ms2-seanmcmahon-digital-design/blob/master/wireframes/responsive.JPG)

-Sean McMahon-Digital Design & Fabrication is a Milestone 2 project, it is part of the Fullstack Software Development Course of [Code Institute](https://codeinstitute.net/).
+Sean McMahon-Digital Design is a Milestone 2 project, it is part of the Fullstack Software Development Course of [Code Institute](https://codeinstitute.net/).

 ## Table of Contents